eggestig/Continuous-Integration/README.md

 # Continuous-Integration
-hello hello hello hello world hello world hello fhfh
+hello hello hello hello world hello world hello fhfh TESSSST
 ## Installation

 Clone the repo and install maven/java and set you java version to 11.0 if not already done so.
 You can check with the mvn -V command once you've installed maven.